-The Aomori Nebuta Matsuri is a summer festival held every August 2-7 that is considered one of the greatest events in all of Tohoku .
-The giant papier-mache dolls are incredible, which is why more than 3 million people come to visit each year.
+The Aomori Nebuta Festival is a summer festival held every August 2 to 7 that is considered one of the most fabulous events in all of Tohoku .
+The giant papier-mache dolls are incredible, which is why some 3 million or more people come to visit each year.

-The floats are stabled at Rassera Land, which is located next to the ASPM building along the waterfront, a ten-minute walk from JR Aomori Station.
+The floats are stabled at Rasseland, located next to the ASPM building along the waterfront, a ten-minute walk from Aomori Station.

-The Nebuta are built locally by teams of people, who take a full year to design and construct the floats.
-They are often as wide as 9-meters and 5-meters tall.
-The figures depicted are usually mythical figures, gods and spirits, regional personalities, kabuki actors, or even TV characters, especially from historical "taiga" dramas.
+The Nebuta are built locally by teams of people who take a full year to design and construct the floats.
+They are often as wide as nine meters and as tall as five meters.
+The figures depicted are usually mythical figures, gods and spirits, local personalities, kabuki actors, or even TV characters, especially from historical "taiga" dramas.

-Accompanied by large groups of taiko drummers, flutes, and hand cymbal players, as well as hundreds of dancers, audience participation is welcomed.
-You, too, can join in on the fun, provided you wear the "haneto" dancing costumes that are sold or rented around Aomori Prefecture during the season.
-Costumes rent for the resonable price of around 3000 yen.
+The nebuta are accompanied by large groups of taiko drummers, flutes, hand cymbal players, and hundreds of dancers, and audience participation is welcomed.
+You, too, can join in on the fun, provided you wear the haneto dancing costumes that are sold or rented around Aomori during the season.
+Costumes rent for around 4,000 yen.